Life Sciences

 Supervisor: Mgr.
 Dalibor Blažek, Ph.D.

-Cdk12 is transcriptional cyclin-dependent kinase (Cdk) found mutated in various cancers.
-In previous studies we found that Cdk12 maintains genome stability via optimal transcription of key homologous recombination repair pathway genes including BRCA1.
-Apart from the C-terminal domain of RNA Polymerase II other cellular substrates for both kinases are not known.
-In this research we propose using a screen in cells carrying an analog sensitive mutant of CDK12 to discover its novel cellular substrates.
-The substrates and their roles in normal and cancerous cells will be characterized by various techniques of molecular biology and biochemistry.
+CDK12 is a transcriptional cyclin-dependent kinase (CDK) found mutated in various cancers.
+In previous studies, we found that CDK12 maintains genome stability via optimal transcription of key homologous recombination repair pathway genes, including BRCA1, and plays a role in cell cycle progression by regulating processivity of RNA Polymerase IIat core DNA replication genes.
+Apart from the C-terminal domain of RNA Polymerase II, other cellular substrates of CDK12 are not known.
+In this research, we propose using a screen in cells carrying an analogsensitive mutant of CDK12 to discover its novel cellular substrates.
+The substrates and their roles in normal and cancerous cells will be characterized by advanced techniques of molecular biology and biochemistry.

 PLEASE NOTE: Before starting the formal application process, applicants must register on the CEITEC PhD School website (link).